loathers/bountiful/README.md

 ----------------------------- | ----------------- | -----------------------------------------------------------------------
-bountiful.useBanisher         | false             | Whether or not to banish non-bounty monsters within the bounty location bountiful.useCopier           | false             | Whether or not to copy the bounty monster using Spooky Putty/Rain-Doh bountiful.useFax              | false             | Whether or not to fax in the bounty monster bountiful.useFreeKill         | false             | Whether or not to kill the bounty monster with Power pills bountiful.maxBanishCost       | autoBuyPriceLimit | Maximum price willing to spend on individual banishers bountiful.maxSpecialCost      | autoBuyPriceLimit | Maximum price willing to spend on special bounty content unlockers
+bountiful.useBanisher         | false             | Whether or not to banish non-bounty monsters within the bounty location bountiful.useCopier           | false             | Whether or not to copy the bounty monster using Spooky Putty/Rain-Doh bountiful.useFax              | false             | Whether or not to fax in the bounty monster.
+Ensure your clan uses the fax machine for general purpose and is not relied upon by the fax network bots. bountiful.useFreeKill         | false             | Whether or not to kill the bounty monster with Power pills bountiful.maxBanishCost       | autoBuyPriceLimit | Maximum price willing to spend on individual banishers bountiful.maxSpecialCost      | autoBuyPriceLimit | Maximum price willing to spend on special bounty content unlockers